dx4iot/dx4iot/README.md

 <a href="https://twitter.com/dx4iot" target="_blank">
 <img src="https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white" target="_blank" /></a>
 </p>

-As a passionate Freelancer and Udemy Instructor, I've had the incredible opportunity to guide over 1 lakh+ students through the fascinating world of Python programming.
-My expertise extends beyond Python, encompassing languages like C, C++, JavaScript, HTML, and CSS.
+<p align=center>As a passionate Freelancer and Udemy Instructor, I've had the incredible opportunity to guide over 1 lakh+ students through the fascinating world of Python programming.
+My expertise extends beyond Python, encompassing languages like C, C++, JavaScript, HTML, and CSS.</p>

-With a keen interest in cybersecurity, I actively engage in bug bounty programs and ethical hacking, ensuring that I stay at the forefront of digital security.
-My knowledge spans across areas such as networking, cryptography, and more, allowing me to provide comprehensive insights into the dynamic field of cybersecurity.
+<p align=center>With a keen interest in cybersecurity, I actively engage in bug bounty programs and ethical hacking, ensuring that I stay at the forefront of digital security.
+My knowledge spans across areas such as networking, cryptography, and more, allowing me to provide comprehensive insights into the dynamic field of cybersecurity.</p>

-When not immersed in the world of code, I pursue another passion as a Stock Photographer.
-Capturing moments through my lens is not just a hobby but a creative outlet that adds a unique dimension to my professional journey.
+<p align=center>When not immersed in the world of code, I pursue another passion as a Stock Photographer.
+Capturing moments through my lens is not just a hobby but a creative outlet that adds a unique dimension to my professional journey.</p>

-Additionally, I dabble in trading during my free time, exploring the intricacies of financial markets.
-This multifaceted approach to my career reflects my commitment to continuous learning and embracing diverse interests.
+<p align=center>Additionally, I dabble in trading during my free time, exploring the intricacies of financial markets.
+This multifaceted approach to my career reflects my commitment to continuous learning and embracing diverse interests.</p>

-Let's connect!
+<p align=center>Let's connect!
 Whether you're a fellow enthusiast in programming, cybersecurity, photography, or trading, I'm always open to engaging with like-minded individuals.
-Feel free to reach out, and let's embark on this journey of knowledge and creativity together!
+Feel free to reach out, and let's embark on this journey of knowledge and creativity together!</p>